A single bicycle wheel is chained to a bike rack

 Photo: Stockfour

-AXA recorded around 9,000 stolen bicycles and e-bikes last year, resulting in a record claims amount of CHF 22 million.
-In the cantons of Basel-Stadt, Basel-Land, and Geneva, the probability of becoming a victim of bike theft was especially high.
+Last year, AXA reported a slight decrease in the number of stolen bicycles and e-bikes compared to the previous year, but the average cost per claim was higher than ever before.
+In the cantons of Basel-Stadt, Basel-Land, and Solothurn, the probability of becoming a victim of bike theft was especially high.

-Caution advised in Basel and Geneva
+Caution advised in Basel and Solothurn

 How to protect your bike